 First - It's January around here and the leafiest of greens are either just not available or available but not so great.
 Broccoli is an awesome option and so underrated.
 Fiber.
 Protein.
 There is so much potential here.
 Broccoli needs to be liberated from "steamed on the side."

 Second - this fill-you-up salad is made, to be made ahead of time.
 The veggies stay crunchy for a couple of days.
 You can easily make this a meal salad or serve it on the side.
-And its portable - lunch made.
+And it is portable - perfect for packed lunches.
 Done.

 Third - my kids liked it.
 Yep.
 The Kiddos took some in their lunch too.
 And this was way more exciting than carrot sticks.
 Let me tell you.
 Or rather, my kids told me...